 If you purchase an existing Swiss Trust Company you may find yourself the owner of a company that has been in existence for 100 years and has acquired a sterling reputation in that time.
 Owning a well-established company with a record of success spanning decades can definitely open doors as you seek contacts or partners to assist you in carrying out your business strategies.

 As an STC owner you have the power and authority to keep your more sensitive business dealings in private and away from the prying eyes of your competition, as well as protect your assets from possible litigation or other threats such as fiscal or political turmoil.

-As an owner you have the authority to structure a business model to suit your own needs and a business model in which you can implement strategies for success.
+As an owner you also have the authority to structure a business model to suit your own needs.
 These strategies are often most effectively implemented when the STC has been properly structured with the assistance of a qualified and accomplished administrative firm.

 The top uses are in fact many and varied.
 The primary authorities granted to an STC are listed here.
 The list is not all-inclusive but it is indicative of the power and authority the owners and shareholders of STC’s have at their disposal.